 Free Connecticut LLC Operating Agreement

 Simply getting started can seem challenging.
-This is because the Connecticut Secretary of State doesn’t provide an official form, so you’ll need to create your own.
+This is because the Connecticut Secretary of State doesn’t provide an official form.

 Whether you’re using a template or starting from scratch, here’s a quick and easy guide for what to include: